lucagiove/coding-gym/README.md

 # Coding Gym

-Coding exercises from https://coding-gym.org/ community
+Coding exercises from https://coding-gym.org/ community and other katas